-- 63. From time to time demand may emerge for entry capacity at new ASEPs.
-When, through its planning process, a requirement for a new ASEP has been demonstrated to National Grid's satisfaction, a price schedule will be published for subsequent long-term auctions.
-Preservation of commercial confidentiality is an important consideration when developing a new entry point and therefore National Grid will publish price steps that seek to preserve confidentiality with respect to expected deliverability. - 64.
-The number of price steps will be fixed and the aggregate size will be subject to a range of uncertainty as follows; - The minimum number of price steps will be 20 increments of 15GWh each. - The maximum number of price steps will be 20 increments of equal size, which in total are equivalent to 150% of the capacity requirement signalled to National Grid through its planning process. - 65.
-If a new ASEP is developed, National Grid would expect Ofgem to initiate the process necessary to modify the Licence such that the ASEP concerned is identified in the Licence. - 66.
-The methodology, which applies for new ASEPs, is consistent with the methodology outlined above for existing entry points, except that there are two main differences: - Price steps at locations that have a zero obligated entry capacity level, such as new ASEPs, will commence at an initial price of zero. - In the case of National Grid building any connecting pipe, the extension costs will be annuitised and added to each of the incremental step prices (P1 to P20)
+- 63. From time to time demand may emerge for entry capacity at new ASEPsNTS entry points.
+When, through its planning process, a requirement for a new ASEPNTS entry point has been demonstrated to National Grid's satisfaction, a price schedule will be published for subsequent long-term entry capacity auctions.
+Preservation of commercial confidentiality is an important consideration when developing a new entry point and therefore National Grid will publish price steps that seek to preserve confidentiality with respect to expected deliverability. - 80.
+64. The number of price steps will be fixed and the aggregate size will be subject to a range of uncertainty as follows; - The minimum number of price steps will be 20 increments of 15GWh each. - The maximum number of price steps will be 20 increments of equal size, which in total are equivalent to 150% of the capacity requirement signalled to National Grid through its planning process. - 81.
+65. If Where a new ASEP is developed, National Grid would expect NTS entry point is required to be established.
+Ofgem will be required to initiate the process necessary to modify the Licence such that the ASEP new entry point concerned is identified in the Licence.
+Until such modifications to the Licence are effective National Grid is unable to include the proposed new entry point in any long-term entry capacity auctions and incremental entry capacity will not be available for release at the proposed new entry point. - 82.
+The methodology, which applies for new ASEPsentry points, is consistent with the methodology outlined above for existing entry points, except that there are two main differences: - Price steps at locations that have a zero obligated entry capacity level, such as new ASEPsentry points, will commence at an initial price of zero, i.e. P0 = zero. - In the case of National Grid building any connecting pipe, between the existing NTS and the proposed new entry point, an estimate of the extension costs will be annuitised and added to each of the incremental step prices (P1 to P20).
+Any request to build a connecting pipeline must be agreed with National Grid in a timely manner to allow a reasonable estimate of the extension costs to be obtained.